How Long Until Robots Take Our Jobs?

 Coding bootcamps are becoming the most popular way to learn the computer programming skills you need to succeed in the tech industry.
 Their popularity is growing for several reasons.
 First, they are short-term and hyper-focused.
 This means you can learn all the programming skills you need in less than a year, with most grads finishing their program through online and self-paced means in just 10 to 24 weeks.
 These shorter-term coding education routes are quickly replacing the traditional methods that require two to four years to earn a traditional computer science degree through a university or local community college.
 These traditional degree-seeking routes also come with a high price tag of student debt which unless you are getting a full ride scholarship that has in no way proved to help grads land a job with their new degree as many companies hiring now newbie coders and developers.

-The student debt price tag brings us to the second reason that coding bootcamps are growing in popularity.
+The student debt price tag brings us to the second reason that coding bootcamps and student loan calculators are growing in popularity.
 Most of the schools that host these bootcamp programs offer a cheaper alternative to traditional tech education methods.
 They also offer flexible tuition financing that actually puts some degree of responsibility on the loan granting organization—in this case the school, such as the Kenzie Academy—through income-sharing agreements (ISAs).
 Tuition repayment schemes like ISAs allow students to have confidence in the coding education they are paying for because they do not have to pay back the tuition until they have found a job in the discipline that they decided to pursue when they paid for their education.
 A coding bootcamp can help unlock some the of the highest paying programming jobs.
 According to US News & World Report, programming salaries boast some of the highest average salaries in the industry.

 Now, let’s take a look at some of the tech industry jobs that are here to stay, and that you may want to pursue as a new career.